 The cake itself is fabulous--moist, dense, exactly what you'd want in a pound cake.
 But the defining charictaristic of this recipe is the crunchy, cookie-like crust that forms on the top of the loaf of pound cake.
 When my mother was in pastry school, she learned that the way the crust cooked probably meant that there was something "wrong" with the recipe, in a technical sense.
 The whole family threatened mutiny if she dared try to fix our beloved crunchy-topped pound cake recipe, though.
 It might not have gotten the highest marks from the pastry chef instructor, but it's outrageously delicious and we adore it, just the way it is.
+I really do think this is the best pound cake recipe ever!

 - 3 cups sugar